 Travel tips for first-time Milan visitors

 Italians are convinced that drinking anything with milk after the morning will hamper digestion.
-So, to blend in, be sure to order that cappuccino (or other coffee drinks with milk—see the tip below) only before 11am, or risk looking like a foreign fool.
+So, to blend in, be sure to order that cappuccino (or other coffee drinks with milk, see below for more on that) only before 11am, or risk looking like a foreign fool.

 Though several of the major sights you’ll want to see will be around the Duomo area, for a cooler nightlife experience, venture out to some of the more local haunts in such neighbourhoods as Isola, Porta Venezia or Navigli.
 You’ll get away from some of the tourists, save money and likely have more fun.

 After exploring the Duomo, the Galleria and La Scala, take a bus or tram out to some of the farther reaches of Milan for truly unique museums that never feel as crowded as the centre city attractions.
 Fondazione Prada, Pirelli HangarBicocca and MUDEC are all housed in interesting buildings and feature both permanent and rotating exhibitions well worth your time.